What does In-Conversion mean?

 How long do products remain In-Conversion?

-How do you know producers aren’t using chemical?
+How do you know producers aren’t using chemicals?

 Producers are audited onsite each year and undergo spot checks to make sure they’re not using chemicals or prohibited inputs.
 They are required to provide auditors with records of all inputs and outputs.